All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 I hate lifting weights.
 Can I just do cardio?

-You can, but you will likely lose more muscle mass and end up with a less favorable body composition.
-If traditional weight training does not appeal to you, consider bodyweight exercises, resistance bands, or group fitness classes that include strength elements (like Pilates or certain yoga styles).
+You can, but you'll likely lose more muscle mass and end up with a less favorable body composition.
+If traditional weight training doesn't appeal to you, consider bodyweight exercises, resistance bands, or group fitness classes that include strength elements (like Pilates or certain yoga styles).
 Any resistance training is better than none. pilates GLP-1

 How many calories does weight training burn compared to cardio?